toastyboost/toastyboost/README.md

 ## Hi 👋

-I'm Dmitriy, a web-developer and ui-engineer with overall 6+ years of experience.
+I'm Dmitriy, a web-developer and engineer with overall 6+ years of experience.

 I'm proficient in:
 - Languages: `JavaScript` `TypeScript` `HTML5` `CSS3` `Bash`